Xxlilsolid/Midi2Keyboard/README.md

 ## Known bugs and issues

-- Because the project was designed with Hyprland... it was made with hyprland in mind.
-I will fix it in hopefully the next commit so DE's like XFCE4, Gnome etc can use the programme with ease.
-For now, comment ```root.overrideredirect(True)```
 - Linux mint  (and by extension ubuntu and from testing in a vm) will fail building evdev and wont be able to import tkinter.
 For tkinter, use ```sudo apt install python3-tk``` to fix this.
 For evdev, my great buddy (chatgpt) has helped (unwillingly) me with troubleshooting the problem.
 For this do ```sudo apt install python3-dev python3-pip libevdev-dev libudev-dev build-essential```.

 ## Future plans